Paul Lafargue

-Lafargue was the subject of a famous quotation by Karl Marx.
+Lafargue was the subject of a famous quotation by Marx.
 Soon before Marx died in 1883, he wrote a letter to Lafargue and the French Workers' Party organizer Jules Guesde, both of whom already claimed to represent "Marxist" principles.
 Marx accused them of "revolutionary phrase-mongering" and of denying the value of reformist struggles.
 This exchange is the source of Marx's remark, reported by Friedrich Engels, "ce qu'il y a de certain c'est que moi, je ne suis pas Marxiste" ("If one thing is certain, I am not a Marxist").

 Early life and ancestry

 Lafargue was born in 1842 in Santiago de Cuba.
 His father was the owner of coffee plantations in Cuba, and the family's wealth allowed Lafargue to study in Santiago and then in France.
 Each of Lafargue's grandparents was of a different ethno-religious origin.
 His paternal grandfather was a French Christian from the region of Bordeaux.
 His paternal grandmother was a mulatto from Saint-Domingue who had fled to Cuba following the Haitian Revolution.
 Lafargue's maternal grandparents were also refugees from Saint-Domingue.
 His maternal grandfather was a French Jew, and his maternal grandmother was a Jamaican woman who claimed to be of indigenous Taíno ancestry.
-Lafargue has remarked that he was an “international[ist] of blood before [he] was one of ideology” and that “the blood of three oppressed races runs in my veins.”
-When Daniel De Leon asked him about his origins, he promptly replied, “I am proudest of my Negro extraction.”
+Lafargue has remarked that he was an "international[ist] of blood before [he] was one of ideology" and that "the blood of three oppressed races runs in my veins".
+When Daniel De Leon asked him about his origins, he promptly replied, "I am proudest of my Negro extraction."

+Karl Marx in various correspondence referred to him as "descendant of a gorilla", "Negro" and "Negrillo".